Cleod9/importjs/README.md

 		};
 	}

-	//Set exports to 'Example', when we unpack in another package we will receive 'Example' module.exports = Example;
+	//Set exports to 'Example', when we unpack in another module we will receive 'Example' module.exports = Example;
 });
 ImportJS.pack('tests.Immediate', function(module, exports) {
-	//Attach toString() to exports, when we unpack in another package we have access to toString()
+	//Attach toString() to exports, when we unpack in another module we have access to toString()
 	//(Note: This is the equivalent of writing "module.exports.toString = ...") exports.toString = function() {
 		return "[Immediate]";